HoraceShmorace/check-viewability/README.md

 ```

 ## API
-To create a watcher, call `nowyouseeme()`, optionally passing the number of milliseconds between each checking interval (the default is 200).
+To create a watcher, call `nowyouseeme()`, optionally passing the number of milliseconds between each interval (the default is 200).
 ```
 const watcher = nowyouseeme(100)
 ```